-In 2018, OGNZL planted approximately 150 trees and shrubs on the embankment in the three triangles above collection pond S4.
-Plantings were mainly infilling with a focus on maintenance of riparian and earlier embankment plantings.
+In 2020-21, plantings were mainly infilling with a focus on maintenance of riparian and earlier embankment plantings.

-No significant areas will be planted in 2019.
-The programme will be mainly Planting will again be infilling planting and other maintenance (including fence maintenance, weed control on all land and release spraying of younger plantings).
+No significant areas will be planted in 2021-22.
+The programme will be mainly in-fill planting and other maintenance (including fence maintenance, weed control on all land and release spraying of younger plantings).